wawandco/fako/README.md

 As you may have notices this is based on [fake](https://github.com/icrowley/fake) library, which does all the work to generate data.

 #### Copyright
-Copyright (c) 2015-2019 Wawandco SAS.
-See LICENSE for further details.
+Fako is Copyright © 2008-2015 Wawandco SAS.
+It is free software, and may be redistributed under the terms specified in the LICENSE file.